Home Desserts Old-Fashioned Apple Crisp

 Old-Fashioned Apple Crisp

-This old-fashioned Apple crisp recipe is oh so easy and perfect with a scoop of vanilla ice cream on top!
+This old-fashioned apple crisp recipe is oh so easy and perfect with a scoop of vanilla ice cream on top!

 It’s the kind of dessert that grandma would make.
-Feeds your soul and makes the whole house smell heavenly all day long.
-Perfect for the holidays, get-together’s, and anytime you need some good ‘ol comfort food.
+It feeds your soul and makes the whole house smell heavenly all day long.

 Old-Fashioned Apple Crisp